Legislative requirement for regulating education standards

 The nurse, midwife and nursing associate professions are self-regulating professions.
 An important part of self-regulation is knowing what is right and what is important.
 All nurses, midwives and nursing associates are required to keep to our rules and standards, which include the Code.

 Nursing, midwifery and nursing associate students are expected to work towards being able to apply the Code when they register.

-The rules on good health and good character require nurses and midwives to declare their fitness for entry to the register, on renewal of registration and readmission to the register.
+The rules on good health and good character require nurses, midwives and nursing associates to declare their fitness for entry to the register, on renewal of registration and readmission to the register.
 A supporting declaration from a third party is required on application for first entry to a part of the register, or when returning to the register.

 The law on disability discrimination